ae-platform / module-06 · governance layer · H3 · PI-7

 Does deferring ML training jobs affect model freshness or prediction quality?

-"If GreenOps defers the weekly RevRec AI retraining by up to 6 hours, and that model is used for ASC 606 classification the next morning, is there any risk that a 6-hour-stale model produces classifications that the Finance team later disputes?"
+"If GreenOps defers the weekly RevRec AI retraining by up to 6 hours, and that model is used for ASC 606 classification the next morning, is there any risk a stale model produces classifications the Finance team later disputes?"

 RevRec AI is retrained weekly, not hourly.
-A 6-hour deferral on a weekly job changes the retraining interval from 168 hours to 174 hours — a 3.6% increase.
-The model's performance metrics are evaluated on a weekly basis against the holdout set.
-At weekly evaluation frequency, a 6-hour deferral produces no statistically measurable change in model quality.
-The model that the Finance Controller sees on Monday morning is functionally identical whether the retraining ran at 02:00 Sunday or 08:00 Sunday.
-The hard-deadline bypass rule additionally ensures that any job with a genuine operational dependency — the daily RUL batch job, the FinRisk model refresh — is never deferred.
-The freshness concern is real for daily jobs.
-For weekly jobs with a ±6 hour deferral window, the concern does not apply at a single-deferral level.
-To guard against compounding deferrals (e.g., three consecutive Sunday deferrals during a sustained high-carbon-intensity period), Vertex AI Model Monitoring is configured with a weekly drift-detection check against the holdout set — if skew exceeds the defined threshold, an alert fires and the next retraining job is marked hard_deadline regardless of carbon intensity.
+A 6-hour deferral on a weekly job changes the retraining interval from 168 hours to 174 hours — a 3.6% increase, producing no statistically measurable change in model quality at weekly evaluation frequency.
+The model the Finance Controller sees on Monday morning is functionally identical whether the retraining ran at 02:00 or 08:00 Sunday.
+The hard-deadline bypass rule additionally ensures any job with a genuine operational dependency — the daily RUL batch, the FinRisk model refresh — is never deferred.
+To guard against compounding deferrals during a sustained high-carbon-intensity period, Vertex AI Model Monitoring runs a weekly drift-detection check against the holdout set; if skew exceeds the threshold, the next retraining job is marked hard_deadline regardless of carbon intensity.

-Evidence: ADR-GO01 (0.4% retraining interval increase · weekly evaluation frequency) · Job eligibility table (daily RUL and FinRisk = hard deadline, never deferred) · AS Suite RevRec AI Model Card (weekly retraining cycle) · Vertex AI Model Monitoring (weekly drift check · compounding-deferral safeguard)
+Evidence: ADR-GO01 (0.4% retraining interval increase) · Job eligibility table (daily RUL and FinRisk = hard deadline) · Vertex AI Model Monitoring (weekly drift check)

 CCO · S-02